ayechanst/website2/content/about/journey.md

 and had refined all my tools to build quickly and comfortably.
 I switched to a split keyboard, learned vim, and learned to use Doom Emacs.
-This big location switch and tool improvement helped me not be bogged down by non-code related problems and I began start my own projects.
+This big location switch and tool improvement helped me not be bogged down by non-code related problems and I started directing my own projects.
 I learned tailwind CSS, React, TypeScript, Bash and Solidity in a few months to build what I wanted to.
 By building projects that were helpful to me in my own personal life, I learned a lot more about programming and work ethic than